angelareit/GOAL/documents/INSTRUCTIONS.md

 CREATE DATABASE goal_keeper;
 ```

-### To create the tables:
+### To create the tables (if you have not seeded yet, it should do it automatically):
 ```
 npx prisma migrate dev --name init
 ```

 ### To update the tables:
 ```
-npx prisma migrate dev --name
+npx prisma migrate dev --name [insert description here]
 ```

 ### To reset the database and apply all migrations: